bw-math/bw-math/source/assignments/classwork/probability/03_RANDOM_VARIABLES.rst

 Definition
 ==========

-1. A random variable **X** is defined as the number of heads in three coin flips.
+1. A random variable :math:`\mathcal{X}` is defined as the number of heads in three coin flips.

 	a.
 List the elements of the sample space for this random variable.